World-class art, culture and heritage in North Dakota offer rich experiences like a Native American Powwow and evocative museums

 National Buffalo Museum, Jamestown

-A museum dedicated to the imposing bison, the National Buffalo Museum gives visitors an insight in to the history of bison as well as the culture of American Indians.
-Housed in the rustic log building are arts and artefacts including the remains of prehistoric bison and weaponry once used by hunters.
-Two hundred acres of pasture land surround the museum where visitors can see a large herd of resident bison including the famous white bison, Dakota Miracle.
+A museum dedicated to the imposing bison, the National Buffalo Museum gives visitors an insight into the history of bison.
+Ascertain the culture and heritage of American Indians while there.
+Housed in the rustic log building are works of art and artifacts including the remains of prehistoric bison and weaponry once used by hunters.
+Two hundred acres of pasture land surround the museum where visitors can see a large herd of resident bison.
+In fact, it includes the famous white bison, Dakota Miracle.